aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 6 Create a front door for a highly available web application using the Azure portal.md

 1. Select **Review + create**, review the Summary, and then select **Create**.
    ‎It might take several minutes for the deployment to complete.

-1. Create a second web app.
-On the Azure Portal home page, search  **WebApp**.
+1. Create a second web app, on the Azure Portal home page, search  **WebApp**.

 1. Select **+ Create** to create a Web App.